savelee/leeboonstra-new/source/_posts/custom-payloads-rich-cards-dialogflow.md

 ---
-title: How to build chatbots for Hangouts with Dialogflow by using custom payloads and cards.
+title: How to build chatbots for Hangouts / Google Chat with Dialogflow by using custom payloads and cards.
-description:   The Dialogflow Hangouts integration lets you create bots you can include in one-on-one chats as well as chat rooms.
-From the Integrations…
+description: The Dialogflow Hangouts Google Chat integration lets you create bots you can include in one-on-one chats as well as chat rooms.
 categories:
   - Chatbots
 tags: